Cbazil/Learning-JS-Classes/README.md

  Basically a program-code-template for creating objects also assigning defualt values

 ## What are constructor functions
-A good way of making simlar objects eg. Multiple users, with there info.
+A good way of making simular objects eg. Multiple users, with there info.
 - They are named with Capital letters first(This is how to identify)
 - They should be executed only with "new" operator.
 For instance: